erinosb/bash_notes/README.md

 ## What is a bash script?
 A bash script is an excecutable file that contains a list of commands.
 A bash script's name is typically appended with the file extension .sh.
-The script is typically started with a shebang that answers the command line question 'which bash' and looks like so:
+The script is typically started with a shebang.
+A shebang starts with #! and ends with the answer to the command line question 'which bash':

 ```bash
 #!/bin/bash
 ```

-With minor exceptions, anything you can run normally on the command line can be put into a script and it will do exactly the same thing.
+With minor exceptions, anything you can run on the command line can run in a script.
-Similarly, anything you can put into a script can also be run normally on the command line.

 ## Variables

 Variables are placeholders for information.
 The information can either stay constant throughout the script, change every time the script is initiated, or change multiple times within the script.
-Variables help us to keep track of information by giving long things short names (nicknames) or by keeping track of something even though it may change thoroughout the script.
+Variables help us to keep track of information by assigning a nickname to things with long names, or by keeping track of something that may change value.

-Basically, a variable is just a name that is given to a value.
-Values are assigned to their variable names using the syntax
+Variable names are how you call the value.
+You pick the variable name and you pick the value.
+You assign values to their variable names using the syntax:

     varname="value"